 Google has released details of prototype self-driving passenger cars that look far more like the ones you might have seen in science fiction movies.
-But they will be in operation within two years.
+But they will be in operation within two years the company has said.

-They have no pedals.
-That's means that there's no manual brake.
+The cars have no pedals and that means that there's no manual brake.
 And there's no steering wheel.
 Panic stations for some perhaps.

 The idea is that two passengers climb into the bubble car-like vehicle and it takes them to their destination with no human intervention.